Proksima1/Proksima1/README.md

 <td width="550">
 <h1>About me</h1>

-- Currently studying in MAI at 2st course of Informatics and applied mathematics
+- Currently studying in MAI at 2st course of Informatics and Applied Mathematics
+- Currently working at MTS
 - Truly like tennis 🎾
 </td>
 <td>